M3rg1/Meetra/README.md

 - Up to 64 threads
 - Up to 32 GB transposition table
 - Infinite search, limited nodes search, fixed depth search
+- Clear hash - clears any stored information from previous searches
 - Own book
 - **Additional custom UCI commands**
     - Mute plies - the engine won't be sending any output to the GUI up to the specified depth
     - Move overhead - how much time should be set aside for communication delay between the engine and GUI, and any other potential delays in milliseconds (best kept at default value)
-    - Clear hash - clears any stored information from previous searches
     - Show current move - whether the engine will be sending information about which move in the root position is currently being searched
-    - Send updates frequency - how often will search information (nodes, nps, hashfull etc.) be sent to the GUI during an ongoing search in milliseconds
+    - Send updates frequency - how often will search information (nodes, nps, hashfull etc.) be sent to the GUI during an ongoing search, in milliseconds

 #### Internal engine architecture